Lumi-supercomputer/lumi-userguide/docs/software/installing/container-wrapper.md

 pip install requests
 ```

-In this mode the whole host system is available including all software and modules.
+In this mode, the whole host system is available including all software and modules.

 ### Wrapping a plain pip installation